 The majority of Palestinians are Muslim, including those living overseas.
 All residents in the Palestinian Territories are required to declare a religion on an identification card issued by the Israeli government.
 According to this record, 98% of Palestinians identify as Sunni Muslims.1 Christianity is the main minority religion, with roughly 52,000 Palestinian Christians believed to be living across the occupied territories as of 2013.2 It is believed the numbers of religiously unaffiliated Palestinians (i.e. or agnostic) in the West Bank and Gaza are very low.

-There is also a substantial population of Jewish Israeli settlers residing in the West Bank and East Jerusalem (see Israeli Settlements under Core Concepts).3 Jewish settlers in the West Bank are generally more religious than those living in Israel, with a higher proportion identifying themselves as ultra- (Haredi) (26%) and religious (Dati) (36%).4 For information on the Jewish Israeli population, please visit the Israeli profile.
+There is also a substantial population of Jewish Israeli settlers residing in the West Bank and East Jerusalem (see Israeli Settlements under Core Concepts).3 Jewish settlers in the West Bank are generally more religious than those living in Israel, with a higher proportion identifying themselves as ultra- (Haredi) (26%) and religious (Dati) (36%).4 For information on the Jewish Israeli population, see Religion in the Israeli profile.